BrandonStackDev/BoomShockaFps/README.md

  See raylib.com (https://github.com/raysan5/raylib/wiki) for install and build instructions, and general guidance.
  In the future I do plan to provide a build system for Windows and possibly Mac, etc, so this is usable by others easily.

- I do now also have web_build.sh, this is made for my setup but can possibly be easily changed.
+ I added web_build.sh, this is made for my setup but can possibly be easily changed.
   - textures are wrapped not repeated for the web, but I am mostly happy with them.
 Just wanted to note, it will look different for the web.
     - I adjusted texcoords to scale between 0-1, but that just wraps the whole thing, so then I added a hack to multiply the result by 5, and its better for most env objects.
 Not as good as native, but better than it was.
   - you will need to build raylib for web and setup emcc (ask AI and good luck, were all counting on you)